bshishov/typedi/README.md

 pip install typedi
 ```

-Or if you don't want to bring a dependency inside your project simply copy and paste `typedi.py` file (and dont forget the tests).
+Or if you don't want to bring a dependency inside your project simply copy and paste `typedi.py` file (and don't forget the tests).

 ## Usage
 ### Common usage scenario